New York Paid Family Leave Law: Are You Prepared for 2020?

-As we approach the New Year, it is important to keep in mind several updates to the New York Paid Family Leave Law (“NYPFLL”) that will become effective January 1, 2019.
+As we approach the New Year, employers should keep in mind that several updates to the New York Paid Family Leave Law (“NYPFLL”) are scheduled to take effect on January 1, 2020.
 As we have previously reported, the NYPFLL provides a phased-in system of paid, job protected leave for eligible employees: (i) to care for a new child following birth, adoption, or placement in the home; (ii) to care for a family member with a serious health condition; or (iii) for qualifying exigencies related to military duty.

-The State has updated the FAQ section of its website, which addresses, among other things, the benefits available to employees who start a period of leave under the NYPFLL in 2018 that extends into 2019.
+The State has updated its website to provide an overview of these changes, as well as its FAQs to address, among other things, the benefits available to employees who start a period of leave under the NYPFLL in 2019 that extends into 2020.
 The FAQs make clear that employees will receive the benefit rate and number of weeks in effect on the first day of their leave.
-For example, if an employee starts continuous leave in 2018, and it extends into 2019, the employee is not eligible for the benefits at the 2019 rate.
-However, an employee who takes intermittent leave in 2018 may be eligible for increased benefits if more than three months passes before the employee’s next day or period of leave (as this is considered to be a new claim under the law).
+For example, if an employee starts a period of paid family leave in 2019, and it extends into 2020, the employee is not eligible for the benefits at the 2020 rate.
+However, an employee who takes intermittent leave in 2019 may be eligible for increased benefits if more than three months passes before the employee’s next day or period of leave (as this is considered to be a new claim under the law).

 * * *

 Employers in New York are encouraged to review their current NYPFLL policies and practices to ensure compliance with the updated requirements.